 A corner of Mekong Delta’s floating market

-The market is exceptionally bustling and trying bargaining with the seller is pretty good fun.
-It is something you should do in any market anyways, so it is best to fully participate in the excitement of the locals’ lifestyle.
+The market is exceptionally bustling, and trying bargaining with the seller is pretty good fun.
+It is something you should do in any market anyway, so it is best to fully participate in the excitement of the locals’ lifestyle.
 Book a Mekong Delta tour now for an opportunity of a lifetime.

 A mouth-watering bowl of pho

 Need we say more about pho?
 The culinary delight is Vietnam’s internationally most recognized dish, and many tourists make their way to Vietnam in search of the best pho in the country.
 News flash: there is none!
 Pho has a vast variant throughout the country, depending on the regional appetite.
 For example, pho in Hanoi – which is supposedly the birthplace of pho – mostly has simple ingredients like slices of beef, onions and green onions, while in Southern Vietnam, the components are extended to herbs, bean sprouts, etc.